icon-account icon-glass

 Protein is possible

 The same goes for vitamins and minerals - apart from B12.
-Commonly found in meat, fish and eggs, you’ll feel tired and low energy if you don’t get enough of it.
+Commonly found in meat, fish and eggs (and also our very own Innermost The Tone Capsules) you’ll feel tired and low energy if you don’t get enough of it.
 You can take a B12 supplement, or buy dairy alternatives fortified with it.
 It’s also worth keeping your calcium intake in mind and selecting plant milk enriched with calcium, to ensure you keep your levels where they need to be.

 Do a double take